-Foreign investments in Thailand’s cannabis industries
+Update 2021: Foreign investments in Thailand’s cannabis industries

 Thailand‘s cannabis potential is currently on everyone’s lips.
 In an overheated discussion, the business opportunities for foreigners are easily overestimated.
 This applies to the opportunities that current and future legislation offers to foreigners, but also to the opportunities to earn from the cannabis boom through partnerships with Thai individuals and institutions.

-Current legislation: It is a misconception that Thailand has unclear or gray areas in respect to its cannabis industry.
+Current legislation: It is a misconception that Thailand has unclear or gray areas with respect to its cannabis industry.
 Simply said, the list of controlled substances has recently been adjusted.
 The use for medical purposes has been allowed under strict limitations.
 All possession or consumption outside of this area is illegal.

-Penalties: Connoisseurs and cultivators of marijuana draw a world of legal cannabis use that does not exist and probably will never exist in Thailand.
+Penalties: Connoisseurs and cultivators of marijuana like to draw a world of legal cannabis use that does not exist and probably will never exist in Thailand.
 Crossing the red lines not only endangers the foreign investment but also leads to maximum criminal penalties.
 Better safe than sorry.

 Foreign joint venture investment opportunities in Thailand’s future cash crop

 Foreign quota: For the foreign investor, his limitations and restrictions regarding Thai cannabis ventures are essential parameters.
 A cardinal issue is the maximum foreign participation which might be limited at 33%.
 The possibility and limitations of preference share structures, minority rights, and shareholders agreements should be carefully assessed.